briancmpbll/home_assistant_custom_envoy/README.md

 ## IQ Gateway / ENVOY S standard metered

 What data is available depends on how many current transformer clamps (CT) are installed and what currents they measure.
 Both production and consumption clamps can be installed, each for up to 3 phases or multiple circuits on their own breaker in single phase setup.
+The consumption clamps can be installed in 2 modes, 'Load with Solar'or 'Load only'.
+To measure net-consumption (energy import/export to the grid) it should be installedin Load with Solar mode.
+If in 'Load only' mode only total-consumption (to the house) can be reported.

 ### with connected current transformer clamps